 The city's overall elevation and drainage orientation towards the Gulf of Mexico, further complicates the impact of neighborhood-level improvements, and amplifies the complexity and scale of Houston's long-term needs, within the context of its geography.
 Thus, the City has placed an increased focus on the importance of permeable and undeveloped space, open-ditch drainage, or park and open space, in relationship to flood impacts.
-As indicated by mapping flooding reports with open ditches, much of the flooding has taken place in areas with existing open ditch drainage and in areas outside of the existing floodplain, indicating that existing drainage and permeability was insufficient to prevent flooding.
+As indicated by mapping flooding reports with open ditches, much of the flooding has taken place in areas with existing open ditch drainage and permeability was insufficient to prevent flooding.
 Improvements to existing, insufficient open ditch drainage is vital to further resiliency and the City will be prioritizing consideration of such projects.
-Capitalizing on this opportunity to better its communities, the City plans to use this opportunity to invest ingreen infrastructure projectswhich will provide an economic uplift to communities by improving water quality, reducing the number of costly floods, and neighborhood beautification.Examples of such projects are further discussed in the CDBG-DR15 Infrastructure Program details below, but could include bioswates, and green streets while ensuring that downstream flooding does not occur.
-Specifically, the City will look to fund projects through theCDBG-DR15 Program which will provide support to the communities and
+Capitalizing on this opportunity to better its communities, the City plans to use this opportunity to invest ingreen infrastructure projectswhich will provide an economic uplift to communities by improving water quality, reducing the number of costly floods, and neighborhood beautification.
+Examples of such projects are further discussed in the CDBG-DR15 Infrastructure Program details below, but could include bioswales, and green streets while ensuring that downstream flooding does not occur.